cdscih/interviews-prep/system_design/README.md

 Normal HTTP requests are a one-way type of connection, where the server can't independetly decide to push messages/requests to the client.

-In situations like messaging apps, or where frequent exchanges between client and server are needed, you might want to consider using Web Sockets which use the TCP protocol therefore allowing the server to independetly communicate with the client.
+In situations like messaging apps, or where frequent exchanges between client and server are needed, you might want to consider using Web Sockets, which use the TCP protocol, allowing the server to independetly communicate with the client.